funsafemath/seccompy/README.md

 Yet another crate that provides an interface to the [seccomp syscall](https://manpages.debian.org/testing/manpages-dev/seccomp.2.en.html)

-Seccomp allows to filter system calls that a process makes, blocking or allowing them based on arbitrary rules
+Seccomp allows filtering system calls that a process makes, blocking or allowing them based on arbitrary rules

 [Seccomp user notifications](https://manpages.debian.org/testing/manpages-dev/seccomp_unotify.2.en.html)
 allow a userspace process to handle the system calls instead of the kernel

-For userspace notifications you'll need to pass a descriptor from a target to the supervisor.
-This crate does not provide such functionality; you can do this using unix sockets or pidfd_getfd
+For userspace notifications, you'll need to pass a descriptor from a target to the supervisor.
+This crate does not provide such functionality; you can do this using Unix sockets or the `pidfd_getfd` system call

-Also, you may want to check if the descriptor can return new events, i.e. there are alive processes that use a given seccomp filter; you should not rely on the receive_notification return value.
-Instead, use a select/poll/epoll/etc... to check if/get a notification when a descriptor has reached the EOF, there are many crates that have functions for this
+You may want to check if the descriptor can return new events, i.e., if there are alive processes that use a given seccomp filter.
+You should not rely on the receive_notification return value.
+Instead, use `select`/`poll`/`epoll`/... to check if/get a notification when a descriptor has reached EOF

-Note that seccomp cannot intercept the vDSO system calls (clock_gettime, getcpu, gettimeofday, time on x86_64, see the [vdso(7)](https://manpages.debian.org/testing/manpages/vdso.7.en.html) for more info), as they run in the userspace.
-If you really want to intercept them, you may either disable the vDSO for the entire system, or overwrite the AT_SYSINFO_EHDR value in the auxilary vector before any library loads (though the kernel memory will remain mapped, and even if you unmap it, the process can remap it using the prctl's ARCH_MAP_VDSO_X32/32/64)
+Note that seccomp cannot intercept the vDSO system calls (`clock_gettime`, `getcpu`, `gettimeofday`, `time` on x86_64, see the [vdso(7)](https://manpages.debian.org/testing/manpages/vdso.7.en.html) for more information), as they run in userspace.
+If you really want to intercept them, you may either disable the vDSO for the entire system, or overwrite the `AT_SYSINFO_EHDR` value in the auxilary vector before any library loads (though the kernel memory will remain mapped, and even if you unmap it, the process can remap it using the `prctl`'s `ARCH_MAP_VDSO_X32/32/64`)

 # Examples